-3.1.1 System Database: Photo Sleuth's initial reference database contains over 15000 identified Civil War soldier portraits from public sources like the US Military History Institute [54], as well as other private sources.
-This is just a small proportion of the 4 million photos that might exist [1].
-Therefore, a more comprehensive archive with more reference photos and identities would boost Photo Sleuth's goal of identifying a soldier, and therefore necessitates building a haystack.
+the US Library of Congress, and the US National Archives, as well as other private sources.
+This is just a small proportion of the four million photos estimated to exist today [3].
+Therefore, a more comprehensive archive with more reference photos and identifies would boost Photo Sleuth's goal of identifying a soldier, and necessitates building a haystack.

 3.1.2 Photo Upload and Primary Sources.
 A user begins the identification process by uploading a photograph with a mandatory front view and an optional back view.
 The user is also encouraged to provide the original source of the photo.
-We use Microsoft's Cognitive Services Face API [38] to detect a face in the photograph at the time of uploading.
+We use Microsoft Azure's Face API [56] to detect a face in the photograph at the time of uploading.
 Photo Sleuth does not yet support photos with multiple faces.

 3.1.3 Photo Metadata.
-Next, the user tags metadata related to the photograph, if available, such as the photo format, inscriptions on the front and back view of the photo, and the photographer's name and location.
+Next, the user tags metadata related to the photograph, if available, such as the photo format, inscriptions on the front and back view of the photo, and the photographer's name and studio location.
 This metadata can offer insights into the subject's hometown, military unit, or name, both improving the search filters and providing useful source material for researchers.

 3.1.4 Visual Tags.
 Our system then gathers information about visual evidence e.g., Coat Color, Chevrons, Shoulder Straps, Collar Insignia, or Hat Insignia.
-These visual tags are mapped on to the soldier's military service information, which qualifies as a useful search parameter.
-More tags imply looking at a more accurate candidate pool, and thus reduce the number of false positives.
+These visual tags are mapped on to the soldier's military service information, which provides a useful search parameter.
+More tags improve the relevance of the candidate pool, and thus reduce the number of false positives.

 3.1.5 Bootstrapping and Ownership.
 Photo Sleuth adds the photo along with this information into the reference database, irrespective of identity, while displaying authorship credentials to the user.
 These photos enrich the database for potentially identifying future uploads.
-Previous work suggests attribution is an important incentive for crowds conducting original research [35, 36].
+Previous work suggests attribution is an important incentive for crowds conducting original research [53, 54].
 By storing this information, a future feature of the platform would be to inform the users when their uploaded photos are identified by some other users.